ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 {: title="Response Attributes"}

 Cursor values are opaque; clients MUST not make assumptions about their structure.
-When the client wants to retrieve another result page for a query, it should query the same Service Provider endpoint with all query parameters and values being identical to the initial query with the exception of the cursor value which should be set to a `nextCursor` (or `previousCursor`) value that was returned by Service Provider in a previous response.
+When the client wants to retrieve another result page for a query, it SHOULD query the same Service Provider endpoint with all query parameters and values being identical to the initial query with the exception of the cursor value which SHOULD be set to a `nextCursor` (or `previousCursor`) value that was returned by Service Provider in a previous response.

 For example, to retrieve the first 10 Users with `userName` starting